tboittin/Fulll---Technical-Assessment/GitHub searchbar/README.md

 *   **Focus Management:** The search input automatically regains focus after loading completes, providing a smoother user experience.
 *   **Layout & Styling:**
     *   Long usernames are truncated using `text-overflow: ellipsis`.
-    *   The list layout is managed to fit the window height (`100vh`) with an internal scrollbar.

 ### 2. Edit Mode and Selection
 *   **"Edit Mode" Toggle:** A button allows the user to toggle edit mode.
 Disabling this mode resets the current selection.